Timberfest Memorial 2022 Lacrosse Tournament Rules

 - Abuse of players, team staff, referees, game officials or tournament committee members will not be tolerated and will be grounds for expulsion of the individual or teams involved.
 This will be at the discretion of the Tournament Chair and Discipline Committee.

-- Teams cannot be scheduled for more than 3 games in any given day, and need to have at least 2-hour break between each scheduled gameLength of Games
+- Teams cannot be scheduled for more than 3 game in any given day, and need to have at least 2-hour break between each scheduled gameLength of Games

 - Length of Games